TatuArvela/magic/README.md

 ### TODO before v3.0.0 release

-* Installation script
 * Release pipeline
 * coverage.py
 * Testing

 ## Credits

-* I used [MartinHeinz/python-project-blueprint](https://github.com/MartinHeinz/python-project-blueprint) as a basic guide for making a Python project
+* I used [MartinHeinz/python-project-blueprint](https://github.com/MartinHeinz/python-project-blueprint) as a starting point for making a proper Python project
 * Developed with the support of my employer, [Nitor](https://nitor.com/)